 The VAL client sends a SEALDD service request to SEALDD client.

-The VAL/SEALDD client discover and select the proper SEALDD server for the VAL application.
+The VAL/SEALDD client discovers and selects the proper SEALDD server for the VAL application.

 The SEALDD client sends SEALDD Transmission Connection_Establish request for multi-modal XR to SEALDD server with the SEALDD client ID, VAL server ID, VAL service ID, and the SEALDD traffic descriptor of the SEALDD client side.

-According to the determination in step 2, if the data transmission and synchronization is enabled for the specified applictaion identifier (e.g. VAL service ID, VAL server ID), the SEALDD server sends the SEALDD traffic descriptors for multiple flows from SEALDD server side (e.g. address/port for multiple SEALDD-Uu flow) to the SEALDD client.
+According to the determination in step 2, if the data transmission and synchronization is enabled for the specified application identifier (e.g. VAL service ID, VAL server ID), the SEALDD server sends the SEALDD traffic descriptors for multiple flows from SEALDD server side (e.g. address/port for multiple SEALDD-Uu flow) to the SEALDD client.
 The SEALDD server maintains the multi-flow association information for SEALDD-Uu interface (i.e., SEALDD traffic descriptor from SEALDD client side, and/or SEALDD server side).

-NOTE 2: Whether negotiating the SEALDD-Uu connection information for multi-modal XR, by using one control plane message or mutiple message control plane messages, and the related message/API name will be determined in the normative phase.

 The SEALDD server performs data transmission quality measurement in SEALDD-Uu interface based on the mapping information for multiple flow association information between SEALDD-S interface and SEALDD-Uu interface.
-Upon receiving the packets from multiple associated flow in SEALDD-S interface as descripted in step 2, the SEALDD server performs the packet encapsulation with sending timestamp information in the corresponding SEALDD-Uu interface, and can calculate the transmission delay measurement result of multiple associated flows after obtaining the receiving timestamp from the SEALDD client.
+Upon receiving the packets from multiple associated flows in SEALDD-S interface as descripted in step 2, the SEALDD server performs the packet encapsulation with sending timestamp information in the corresponding SEALDD-Uu interface, and can calculate the transmission delay measurement result of multiple associated flows after obtaining the receiving timestamp from the SEALDD client.

 Based on the calculated transmission delay for multiple associated flow over SEALDD-Uu interface in step 7, and the synchronization threshold for multi-modal application as described in pre-condition, the SEALDD server can determine the service flow(s) (i.e. address/port for SEALDD-Uu flow) that needs to be adjusted among the multiple associated flows in SEALDD-Uu interface, and the corresponding required QoS information (i.e. transmission delay).